I don't care what it says, I never laid a finger on him.

 - In Death Becomes Her, Elvis is shown to be one of the many who took the immortality potions but had to fake his death to play the The Masquerade.
 He did come back occasionally to grab a headline or two.

 - As discussed in Man on the Moon, Andy Kaufman's death was thought by many to be another one of his elaborate hoaxes, and played with when his alter ego Tony Clifton put on an appearance a year after he died.
-In Real Life, it was his friend Bob Zmuda, who took over the role from Andy long before he died; the movie twists this by having Zmuda watch the performance, thus begging the question of who's playing Clifton.
+In Real Life, it was his friend Bob Zmuda, who took over the role from Andy long before he died; the movie twists this by having Zmuda watch the performance, thus inviting the question of who's playing Clifton.
 On top of all this, Kaufman was reportedly Elvis's favorite impersonator!

 - Inverted in a roundabout way in Paul: The titular alien claims his government-supplied pot is so strong that it killed Bob Dylan.
 The others point out that Dylan isn't dead, but Paul implies otherwise.